Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Results

-Here, $d$ is the dimension of $\Lambda$ and $I_d$ is a $d$-order identity matrix. $\sigma=\Lambda\Lambda'$ and $\Lambda'$ is the Hermitian conjugate of $\Lambda$.
-We numerically simulate the matrix elements and truncate the size of matrix $\Lambda$ when the fidelity reaches 0.995 with fixed parameters $\lambda_0=1$, $\lambda_\tau=2$ and a change speed $v$.
-The relationship between the matrix dimension and expansion speed $v$ is plotted in Fig. \ref{dim-v}.
-We also present the relationship between the matrix dimension and the final length of piston in Fig. \ref{dim-length}.
-One can see that the dimension of the matrix $\Lambda$ increases almost linearly with the acceleration of the piston speed $v$ or the final stretched length of piston $\lambda_\tau$.
+Here $d$ is the dimension of $\Lambda$ and $I_d$ is a $d$-order identity matrix. $\sigma=\Lambda\Lambda'$ and $\Lambda'$ is the Hermitian conjugate of $\Lambda$.
+The encoding error $\mathcal{E}$ is described by $\mathcal{E}=1-\mathcal{F}$.
+We numerically calculate the matrix elements and truncate the size of matrix $\Lambda$ when the encoding error is 0.5\% with the fixed parameters $\lambda_0=1$, $\lambda_\tau=2$ and a varied speed $v$.
+A relationship between the matrix dimension and the expansion speed $v$ is plotted in Fig. \ref{dim}a.
+We also present a relationship between the matrix dimension and the final length of the box in Fig. \ref{dim}b.
+As shown in Fig. \ref{dim}, one can see that the dimension of the matrix $\Lambda$ increases almost linearly with the acceleration of the piston speed $v$ or the final length $\lambda_\tau$ of the box.
+Besides, we note that if the truncated $\Lambda$ matrix as a submatrix is embedded into a unitary matrix \cite{bjorklund2018faster} or increasing the dimension of the truncated $\Lambda$ matrix, the encoding error can be further reduced.
+In general, the dimension of the optical network will become bigger as the encoding error decreases.

-The next step is to program the transition amplitude matrix $\Lambda$ into a square-shaped photonic interferometer, see Fig. \ref{sampling}a.
-The symmetry design of the interferometer is more robust against photon loss tolerant, and has high stability and minimal optical depth \cite{Clements}.
-As shown in Fig. \ref{sampling}b, the crossing between two optical modes $a$ and $a+1$ in the interferometer consists of two 50:50 beam splitters and two phase shifters, and it can be expressed mathematically by a matrix $T_{a,a+1}(\theta,\varphi)$ \cite{Clements}. $T_{a,a+1}(\theta,\varphi)$ is an elimination matrix, which can be obtained by replacing the entries of an identity matrix with the same size as $\Lambda$ at the $a$th and $(a+1)$th rows and the $a$th and $(a+1)$th columns with
+The next step is to encode the transition amplitude matrix $\Lambda$ into a linear optical network.
+There are mainly two configurations of optical network to realize arbitrary unitary matrix, one is the triangle-shaped network \cite{Reck} and the other is the square-shaped network \cite{Clements}.
+As shown in Fig. \ref{sampling}a, here we use the square-shaped network to realize the transition amplitude matrix, because the symmetry design of the network is more robust against the photon loss and has minimal optical depth and better stability \cite{Clements}.
+As shown in Fig. \ref{sampling}b, the crossing between two optical modes $a$ and $a+1$ in the interferometer consists of two 50:50 beam splitters and two phase shifters, which can be expressed mathematically by a matrix $T_{a,a+1}(\theta,\varphi)$ \cite{Clements}. $T_{a,a+1}(\theta,\varphi)$ is called an elimination matrix and it is obtained by replacing the entries of an identity matrix with the same size as $\Lambda$ at the $a$th and $(a+1)$th rows and the $a$th and $(a+1)$th columns with